wedelljd/wedelljd.github.io/_posts/2017-03-01-Meeting a Mate in Four Minutes.md

 ## Men's Inverse Reaction to Limitation

 The unexpected finding here was that men exhibited the exact opposite behavior when limiting their number of 'yes' decisions.
-As their options became limited, they were more responsive to partners they percieved to be more attractive, intelligent and fun.
+As their options became limited, they were more responsive to partners they perceived to be more attractive, intelligent and fun.
 The greatest disparity in attribute correlation between limited and extensive choice is the jump in how men's rating of how fun they perceive their partner affected their 'yes' decisions.

 ```python